shred/acme4j/src/site/markdown/usage/account.md

 Even if it is tempting to do so, you should not invoke `agreeToTermsOfService()` automatically, but let the user confirm the terms of service first.
 To get a link to the current terms of service, you can invoke `session.getMetadata().getTermsOfService()`.
 </div>

+If the CA changes the terms of service and requires an explicit agreement to the new terms, an `AcmeUserActionRequiredException` is thrown.
+Its `getInstance()` method returns the URL of a document that gives instructions about how to agree to the new terms of service.
+There is no way to automatize this process.

 ## Find out Your Account's Location URL

 If you only have your account's `KeyPair`, you can use the `AccountBuilder` to find out the location `URL` of your account.